Benefiting the animals & our community

 All working cats receive spay/neuter surgery, a microchip ID, age-appropriate vaccinations and a rabies vaccination.

 Tell us the type of working cat you’re looking for, and we’ll find the perfect match.
-Please submit an inquiry only if you wish to adopt a cat in the immediate future (within one week).Working Cat Adoption Inquiry
+Please submit an inquiry below or call (720) 241-7099 if you wish to adopt a cat in the immediate future (within one week).Working Cat Adoption Inquiry

 Already have a working cat that needs to be sterilized?
 Learn about our mobile spay/neuter services.